chadlaing/Panseq/README.md

 * ‘referenceDirectory’ should contain the full directory path of the folder where all of the reference sequences you are interested in comparing reside.
 Panseq only uses this folder for Novel Region Comparisons of type 'common_to_all' and 'no_duplicates'.
 All other analyses use the contents of the Query folder only.

 * ‘baseDirectory’ is the directory where all the output from Panseq is placed, and should be the full directory path.
-WARNING: This directory is automatically cleared of all contents at the beginning of each run.

 * 'numberOfCores' sets the number of processors available to Panseq.
 Increasing this can reduce run times.